core-wg/href/draft-ietf-core-href.md

 The CRI Scheme Number column registers numeric identifiers for the URI Schemes registered.
-Registrants for the Uniform Resource Identifier (URI) Schemes Registry are requested to indicate whether there are special requirements on the CRI scheme number to be assigned.\\
+Registrants for the Uniform Resource Identifier (URI) Schemes Registry are requested to indicate if there are special requirements on the CRI scheme number to be assigned for the new URI Scheme.\\
-If that is not the case, IANA will assign a value in the range 1000 to 20000, inclusive.\\
+If that is not the case, IANA will assign a value autonomously.\\
 If there is a special requirement, the value will be allocated via Expert Review by the Designated Expert for the "CRI Scheme Numbers for Certain Unregistered Scheme Names" registry in the